 If you would like to add your voice please contact us.

-The Inquiry Panel first met in June 2019.
-We plan to have our final report by the end of 2020.
+The Inquiry Panel first met in June 2019 and has met regularly ever since.
+Meetings were initially in person and then moved to video conference.
+We plan to have our final report published in the spring of 2021.

 Nigel Miller - Co-chair